-Rear Adm.
-Harley is the Assistant Deputy Chief of Naval Operations (Operations, Plans and Strategy) (N3/N5B).
+Rear Admiral Jeffrey Harley is the assistant deputy chief of Naval Operations (Operations, Plans and Strategy) (N3/N5B).

 A surface warfare officer, Harley's formative sea duty assignments include tours on USS Samuel Eliot Morison (FFG 13); USS David R. Ray (DD 971); USS Cowpens (CG 63) and USS Benfold (DDG 65).
 He was also the commanding officer of USS Milius (DDG 69) and Commander, Destroyer Squadron 9.
 During these operational tours, he completed seven deployments to the Western Pacific/Indian Ocean, Mediterranean Sea and Arabian Gulf.
 While commanding Milius, the ship participated in combat operations supporting Operation Iraqi Freedom and his crew won the Battle Efficiency Award and the Marjorie Sterrett Battleship Fund Award for overall combat readiness.

 Ashore, Harley served as fleet scheduler for the commander in chief, U.S. Pacific Fleet, executive assistant to the director for Operational Plans and Joint Force Development (J-7) on the Joint Staff, Asia-Pacific branch head in Deep Blue (N3/N5), director for Strategic Actions (N00Z) for the Chief of Naval Operations, and as the 20th director, White House Situation Room.